observablehq/framework/docs/convert.md

 - [`require`](https://github.com/observablehq/stdlib/blob/493bf210f5fcd9360cf87a961403aa963ba08c96/src/require.js)
 - [`resolve`](https://github.com/observablehq/stdlib/blob/493bf210f5fcd9360cf87a961403aa963ba08c96/src/require.js)

 For convenience, we’ve linked above to the implementations so that you can see how they work, and if desired, copy the code into your own Framework app as vanilla JavaScript.
-For example, to create a [2D canvas](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D), you replace `DOM.context2d` with:
+For example, for a [2D canvas](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D), you can replace `DOM.context2d` with:

 ```js run=false
 function context2d(width, height, dpi = devicePixelRatio) {